gpt-engineer-org/gpt-engineer/README.md

 # GPT Engineer
 **Specify what you want it to build, the AI asks for clarification, and then builds it.**

 GPT Engineer is made to be easy to adapt, extend, and make your agent learn how you want your code to look.
-It generates an entire codebase based on a prompt.
-[Demo](https://twitter.com/antonosika/status/1667641038104674306).
+It generates an entire codebase based on a prompt: [demo](https://twitter.com/antonosika/status/1667641038104674306) 👶🤖

 ## Project philosophy
 - Simple to get value